vishvAsa/notes/economics/assets/investing/implementation.md

 - On Tuesday, Janet sells her entire XYZ position for $10,500, which will settle Thursday.
 - Wednesday morning, Janet buys $10,500 of FAHN on good faith that XYZ's sale will settle.
 - Wednesday afternoon, Janet sells FAHN for $11,000, making a $500 profit.
 However, FAHN's original purchase wasn't fully paid for because XYZ's sale hadn't yet settled.

+##### TD Ameritrade
+- If this happens three times in a 12-month period, a client will be restricted to trading with settled cash for 90 days (TdAmeritrade).
+- Avoid by looking at [My Account > History and Statements > Transactions](https://invest.ameritrade.com/grid/p/site#r=jPage/cgi-bin/apps/u/History) , looking at dividend dates, and possibly temporarily freezing [dividend reinvestment](https://invest.ameritrade.com/grid/p/site#r=drip).

 #### Account ownership and transfer TD Ameritrade
 > When dealing with a Joint account that has rights of survivorship if the secondary owner passes away all that is needed will be a death certificate to remove the secondary owner.